-Reverse cholesterol transport is based on the specific property of a sub-fractions of HDL particles to induce free cholesterol efflux (CHE) from cells, to bind and esterify free cholesterol and to transport it to the liver for further metabolism or excretion in the stool.
+Reverse cholesterol transport is based on the specific property of a subfractions of HDL particles to induce free cholesterol efflux (CHE) from cells, to bind and esterify free cholesterol and to transport it to the liver for further metabolism or excretion in the stool.
 This pathway is crucial for protection of peripheral cells from the negative effect of cholesterol.

 In the first step of RCT unesterified cholesterol is carried out to the plasma membrane and then is taken up into extracellular space.
-Although some non-specific processes may be involved (Rothblat 1982), the removal of cellular cholesterol is realized almost entirely through interaction between cellular receptors such as ABCA1, ABCG1 and SR-BI and plasma acceptors.
-It has been proved (Linn 1999) that a part of intracellular cholesterol leaves macrophages together with endogenously synthetized ApoE.
+Although some non-specific processes may be involved (Rothblat and Phillips 1982), the removal of cellular cholesterol is based almost entirely upon the interaction between cellular receptors such as ABCA1, ABCG1 and SR-BI and plasma acceptors.
+It has been proved (Lin et al. 1999) that a part of intracellular cholesterol leaves macrophages together with endogenously synthesized ApoE.
 The accepted cholesterol leads to enlargement of the HDL particles.
-Free cholesterol on the surface of discoidal pre-β particles is esterified through LCAT and migrates to the centre of particle and promotes further cholesterol efflux.
-HDL cholesterol is then transported to the liver both directly through interaction of HDL with hepatic SR-BI and indirectly via the transfer of HDL cholesterol esters to triglyceride rich lipoproteins by CETP action.
-These cholesterol esters are brought to the liver in LDL or in chylomicron remnants.
+Free cholesterol on the surface of discoidal pre- $\beta$ particles is esterified through LCAT and migrates to the center of particle and promotes further cholesterol efflux.
+HDL cholesterol is then transported to the liver both directly through interaction of HDL with hepatic SR-BI and indirectly via the transfer of HDL cholesterol esters to triglyceride rich lipoproteins by CETP (cholesterol-ester